PsyanticY/t5adhrit/nix/README.md

 - To start a repl: `nix repl '/path/to/nixpkgs'`

+- To check a package declaration: `nix edit nixpkgs.ossec`. (use EDITOR to set editors for edit)

 ## NixOps

 - Get device mapping to deploy from snaps: `nixoos show-physical -d nagatoPain --backup xxxxxxxxxxxx`.